Geizerjin/android/README.md

 To initialize your local repository using the Slimbean trees, use a command like this:

-repo init -u git://github.com/Geizerjin/android.git -b master
+repo init -u git://github.com/Geizerjin/android.git -b bean4.3

 Then to sync up: